suika2engine/watermelon-script/README.md

 ### Loops

-We have a simple integer-range loop syntax.
+You can use a syntax for simple integer-range loops.
 ```
 func main() {
     for(i in 0..9) {